 Galveston Bay Sediment Toxic Content

 Texas’ Oil Spill Prevention and Response program is world-renowned for its proactive and preventive initiatives to keep oil out of our water.
-However, on average, 238 oil spills have still been reported every year in Galveston Bay since 2003.
-Most spills are small—less than five gallons—while some are large, such as a September 2016 shipping vessel incident that released 88,000 gallons of diesel fuel into the Houston Ship Channel.
-The total number of spills has declined since 2004 and earned a grade of B. In 2017, there were no large oil spills, leading to a grade of A for volume spilled.
+However, on average, 219 oil spills have still been reported every year in Galveston Bay since 2004.
+Most spills are small—less than five gallons—while some are large, such as the May 2019 vessel incident that released 599,682 gallons of gasoline blend stock into the Houston Ship Channel.
+The total number of spills has remained below average and earned a grade of B. In 2019, the large spill in May resulted ina grade of F for volume spilled.